ConnorBaldes/cs261/projects/dynamic_arrays_and_linked_lists/README.md

-# Assignment 1

-This assignment is intended to get you up and running with some of the tools we'll be using in this course and also to start programming in C.  It should be very straightforward.
-It has a few parts, described below.

 ## 1. Implement a dynamic array

-In our assignments this term, we'll be building up a library of data structure implementations in C.  The first data structure we'll implement is a [dynamic array](https://en.wikipedia.org/wiki/Dynamic_array).
-We'll then be able to use this dynamic array implementation as a building block for many of the other data structures we'll explore in this course.

-As we'll explore in lecture, a dynamic array is simply an array that automatically grows to meet the demand for capacity as new elements are added.
+A dynamic array is simply an array that automatically grows to meet the demand for capacity as new elements are added.
 Specifically, a dynamic array is a structure that simply manages a regular array, and, whenever a new element is inserted into the dynamic array, it checks to see whether the underlying array has enough space to hold the new element.
 If it does, the dynamic array simply inserts the new element.
 If there isn't enough space, however, the dynamic array increases the size of the underlying array (typically doubling it in size), so that there's room for the new element.
 If you've used a vector from the C++ STL, then you've used a dynamic array, since that's what a C++ vector is.

-For this assignment, the interface for the dynamic array (i.e. the structures and the prototypes of functions a user of the dynamic array interacts with) is already defined for you in the file `dynarray.h`.
-Your first task in this assignment is to implement definitions for the functions that comprise this interface in `dynarray.c`.

-**Importantly, you may not modify the interface definition with which you are provided.**  Specifically, do not modify any of the already-defined dynamic array function prototypes.
-We will use a set of unit tests to test your implementation, and if you change the dynamic array interface, it will break these unit tests, thereby (negatively) affecting your grade.
-Beyond the already-defined interface, though, feel free to add any additional functions or structures your dynamic array implementation needs.
-For example, you might want to add a new function to resize the array when needed.
-This would be fine.

 The dynamic array functions you'll need to implement are outlined briefly below.
-All of these functions use a type called `struct dynarray`, which is defined in `dynarray.c` and represents the dynamic array itself.
-For more details, including information on function parameters and expected return values, see the documentation provided in `dynarray.c`.

   * **`dynarray_create()`** - This function should allocate, initialize, and return a pointer to a new dynamic array structure.